angular-buch/website-articles/blog/2025-10-signal-forms-part1/README.md

 The component can receive any `FieldTree` and checks for its errors when the field is already marked as touched.
 It displays all errors related to the field by iterating over the `errors()` signal.

-To get access to the `FieldState`, we have to call the `field` property twice: Once to get the `FieldTree` from the input signal, and a second time to get the `FieldState` with its reactive properties.
+To get access to the `FieldState`, we have to call the `fieldRef` property twice: Once to get the `FieldTree` from the input signal, and a second time to get the `FieldState` with its reactive properties.

 ```typescript
 import { Component, input } from '@angular/core';